 Running with a group

 Push yourself harder while running with a group.
-Running groups offer a great way to learn more about different running training tips from your running buddies, you will meet new people and it will never get boring.
+Running groups like adidas runners offer a great way to learn more about different running training tips from your running buddies, you will meet new people and it will never get boring with adidas runners.

 Follow a plan

 Especially as a beginner or when you are training for a race with a goal in mind, a customized running training plan helps a lot to stay on track with your running motivation and focus.

 Rest is key

 One of the hardest things to understand as a runner and one of my running training tips is to give your body proper time to recover.
 Dedication is amazing, but it is also important to take a break and rest.
 When you are still feeling sore from yesterday’s workout, take some time off and relax or do some cross-training such as yoga or pilates.